 tutoriel étui à couteau en cuir

-Thanks to this free tutorial, learn how to make your leather sheath for a fixed knife!
+With this free tutorial, learn how to make your own leather sheath for a fixed knife!

-Tutorial made with the leather craftsman Anthony Hervy (Nocam Cuir) who explains various techniques: patronage, creation of a martyr piece, embossing (basketweave), dyeing...
+Tutorial created with the leather craftsman Anthony Hervy (Nocam Cuir) who explains various techniques: pattern making, creation of a martyr piece, embossing (basketweave), dyeing...

 leather knife case